bouletmarc/Converter/README.md

 The Converter will convert some files made with different kind of Tuning software for Honda.

-WORKS FOR WINDOWS XP/Vista/7/8/10 (32bit & 64bit) (Require Microsoft .net 3.5 installed)
+Works with Windows XP/Vista/7/8/10 (32bit & 64bit)
+Require Microsoft .net 3.5 installed

 # Download : [HERE][]